Trisagion: As part of the Trisagion Prayers

 While it is possible that the Trisagion has origins in the Biblical 'thrice holy' of Isaiah 6:3 (the Sanctus: Holy, holy, holy, Lord of Sabaoth.
 Heaven and earth are full of your glory', etc.), they are today separate prayers.
 The latter is used at a different point in the Liturgy (in the Divine Liturgy, during the anaphora).

 The trisagion is also sung at the entry of the coffin into the church at a funeral and when the coffin is carried to the grave.
 It is also sung at the conclusion of the Great Doxology.

+Latin Church

 In the Latin liturgy

 In the Latin Church, the main regular use of the Trisagion is on Good Friday, when it is sung during the ceremony of the Adoration of the Cross, in Popule meus.
 In the Sistine Chapel, the traditional setting was the polyphonic musical setting of Palestrina.
 During this service, the hymn is sung by two choirs, alternately in Greek and Latin, originally two antiphonal Greek and Latin choirs, as follows: